buildpacks/rfcs/text/0000-plan-flags.md

 - Detection Succeeds
 - Build Plan entries are aggregated based on dependency-names.
-- Each dependency has an array for all the versions & map for metadata that appeared under that dependency name in the Build Plan
+- Each dependency has an array for all versions and map for metadata that appeared under that dependency name in the Build Plan
 - build & launch flags of each entry are reduced using some boolean operator (likely `or`)

 The result of processing the example Build Plan above would be the following: